Call now for addiction support(877) 648-4288

 What Is Outpatient Rehab?

-During outpatient rehab, patients reside at home and travel to a treatment facility during the day.
+During outpatient rehab, patients reside at home or a sober living facility and travel to a treatment facility during the day for additional structure and support.
 Outpatient rehab allows patients more freedom than inpatient rehab, which requires them to reside in a treatment facility for the duration of their treatment.

 Typically, patients attend a detox facility to get clean before attending outpatient rehab so that they can begin rehab with a “clean slate.”
-While in outpatient rehab, patients go to a facility or facilities for treatment typically between 1 and 10 hours during the day.
-During this time, they check in with doctors who will evaluate their health, attend therapies, receive lifestyle coaching, and participate in other treatment methods.
-Afterwards, patients go back home to their regular life before starting the process again the following day.
+While in outpatient rehab, patients go to a facility or facilities for treatment typically between 1 and 9 hours during the day.
+During this time, they attend individual and group therapy and participate in other treatment methods, such as art therapy and yoga.
+Case Managers are available to provide referrals for connecting with other outpatient providers, such as private doctors, chiropractic services, acupuncture, and applying for government assistance programs, such as food stamps.
+Some outpatient programs offer limited medical assistance, such as refilling prescriptions.
+There are also outpatient programs that may offer life and recovery coaching.
+After attending treatment, patients go back home to their regular life before starting the process again the following day.

 Outpatient Rehab can benefit anyone in need of treatment, but it is a better fit for some treatment seekers than others.
 It may be the right choice for your situation if you…